 BTW, the small path diversion advice given below and the annotated version on site was pretty useless if not misleading.
 Obviously designed by somebody who is clueless about walking.
 Also there were zero diversion signs for that section.
 Luckily, GPS came to rescue, and there were fellow walkers to follow.

 I am now hooked onto the coastal path and would like to do the whole thing, section by section.
 Next one to tackle: Brixham to Lyme Regis.
-Provisional date: May 2018 and outside the bank holiday period.
-Hope you can organise the trip again for me.

 Second year with Encounter and everything went smoothly this year as well!
 Luggage transfers worked nicely, accommodations were OK to excellent, path was easy to follow.
 Weymouth to Lulworth Cove was a very scenic walk, however the weather was not good.
 A bit strenous as we got closer to Lulworth.